Part-DB/Part-DB-server/docs/concepts.md

 ---

 # Concepts
-This page explains the different concepts of Part-DB and what their intended use is
+This page explains the different concepts of Part-DB and what their intended use is:

+1. TOC
+{:toc}

 ## Part managment